microcipcip/movio/README.md

 IE11 requires polyfills and fallback styling for CSS grid.

+## Todo

+- Fade in when filtering.
+- Add image lazy load transition.

 ## Known issues

 - `Vote average` is firing multiple times and **must** be optimized.